Linux Build Basics#

 sudo nerdctl run -it --rm -p 8443:8443 ghcr.io/kataglyphis/kataglyphis_beschleuniger:latest-cross

-# sudo nerdctl run -it --rm ghcr.io/kataglyphis/kataglyphis_beschleuniger:latest
+# sudo nerdctl run -it --rm ghcr.io/kataglyphis/kataglyphis_beschleuniger:latest-cross

 Optional Ubuntu Apt Mirror Workaround#